Ningreka/EV-Eye/README.md

 # EV-Eye: Rethinking High-frequency Eye Tracking through the Lenses of Event Cameras

 ## Introduction EV-Eye
- • We introduce the largest and most diverse multi-modal frame-event dataset for high frequency eyetracking in the literature (totally over 170Gb).
+We introduce the largest and most diverse multi-modal frame-event dataset for high frequency eyetracking in the literature (totally over 170Gb).
-• We propose a novel hybrid frame-event eye tracking benchmarking approach tailored to the collected dataset, capable of tracking the pupil at a frequency up to 38.4kHz.
+We propose a novel hybrid frame-event eye tracking benchmarking approach tailored to the collected dataset, capable of tracking the pupil at a frequency up to 38.4kHz.
-Our approach significantly outperforms the existing solution in both pupil and gaze estimation by a wide margin, as demonstrated through evaluation on our dataset.
 <br/>
 <br/>